hectorrodriguez-bit/Parsatgram/README.md

 The following **optional** features are implemented:

 - [x] User sees app icon in home screen and styled bottom navigation view
+- [x] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.

 ## Video Walkthrough